 The fines from these infractions will go into a fund that helps educate law enforcement about traffic enforcement for vulnerable road users.

-So let’s look at the specifics of the new law that goes into effect on January 1, 2020.
+So, let’s look at the specifics of the new law that went into effect on January 1, 2020.

 You can read the entire bill at the Washington State Legislature’s website.

 This might be a good time to make sure to review Washington State laws that relate to bicyclists.
 We’ve summarized some of the key laws for you in the table below.
 However, we encourage you to read each one for yourself.

 |RCW 46.61.700||Parent or guardian shall not authorize or permit violation by a child or ward.||Parents are responsible for their children’s behavior on bicycles.|

 |RCW 46.61.750||Effect of regulations – penalty.||Bicyclists can be ticketed for traffic violations.|

 |RCW 46.61.755||Traffic laws apply to persons riding bicycles.||Cyclists have all rights of the road as motorists.
 However, this also means they have all duties to follow traffic rules.|

 |RCW 46.61.770||Riding on roadways and bicycle paths.||Bicyclists should ride as close to the right-hand side of the road as possible, with certain exceptions.
 Cyclists may ride no more than two abreast on a roadway.|